y702827/git/personal-docs/project-ideas.md

   * Add --am flag
   * Do heavy testing of performance of am vs. interactive machinery
   * Change default to interactive machinery
+  * Make rebase rewrite commit messages that refer to old commits that were also rebased?

 * Add testcases for conflict types we don't handle well
   * rename issues (??)